YASH-MOHARIR/Guessmetry/README.md

 - **Result**: You earn 100 points for matching the majority, even though the creator said "sun"!
 - The game celebrates this as a "Viral Moment" where the crowd reinterpreted the prompt

----

-### General Tips for Success
+## 💡 Tips for Success

-**Strategy Tips:**
+### Classic Mode Strategy

-- **Visualize carefully**: Picture the shapes in your mind during the 5-second display phase - imagine how they connect
+1. **Visualize carefully**: Picture the shapes in your mind during the 5-second display phase - imagine how they connect
-- **Think common first**: Start with everyday objects that match the description (house, tree, car, etc.)
+2. **Think common first**: Start with everyday objects that match the description (house, tree, car, etc.)
-- **Trust your instincts**: First thoughts are often correct - don't overthink it
+3. **Trust your instincts**: First thoughts are often correct - don't overthink it
-- **Watch for themes**: Some prompts are Reddit-themed (like "upvote" or "snoo" for the Reddit alien)
+4. **Watch for themes**: Some prompts are Reddit-themed (like "upvote" or "snoo" for the Reddit alien)
-- **Spelling flexibility**: Alternative spellings are accepted (e.g., "ice cream" vs "icecream", "bow tie" vs "bowtie")
+5. **Spelling flexibility**: Alternative spellings are accepted (e.g., "ice cream" vs "icecream", "bow tie" vs "bowtie")
-- **Close counts**: Even if you misspell slightly, you might get 5 points for a close match (70%+ similarity)
+6. **Close counts**: Even if you misspell slightly, you might get 5 points for a close match (70%+ similarity)
-- **Act fast**: You can submit early if you're confident - no need to wait for the timer to run out
+7. **Act fast**: You can submit early if you're confident - no need to wait for the timer
-- **Learn from mistakes**: Pay attention to correct answers to improve your spatial reasoning
+8. **Learn from mistakes**: Pay attention to correct answers to improve your spatial reasoning
-- **Categories matter**: Prompts are tagged with categories (everyday, animals, reddit, abstract) - this can help you think in the right direction

-**Consensus Mode Strategy:**
+### Consensus Mode Strategy

-- **Think like the crowd**: What would most people guess first?
-- **Avoid overthinking**: The most obvious answer is often the most popular
+1. **Think like the crowd**: What would most people guess first?
+The obvious answer is often the most popular
+2. **Avoid overthinking**: Complex or creative answers might be unique (0 points) - simple is better
-- **Learn from results**: Watch which answers become popular to calibrate your thinking
+3. **Learn from results**: Watch which answers become popular to calibrate your thinking for future rounds
+4. **First impressions matter**: What's the first thing that comes to mind?
+That's probably what others will guess too
-- **Creative answers**: Unique guesses won't score points, but they're fun to see in the poll!
+5. **Creative answers are fun**: Unique guesses won't score points, but they're entertaining to see in the poll!
+6. **Watch the live updates**: See how consensus emerges in real-time as more players join

+### General Tips

+- **Keyboard shortcuts**: Press Enter to submit your guess quickly
+- **Mobile-friendly**: The game works great on phones - perfect for playing on the go
+- **Accessibility**: Full keyboard navigation and screen reader support available
+- **Session tracking**: Your score persists across all 25 prompts in a session
+- **No repeats**: You'll never see the same prompt twice in a single session

 **Persistent UI Elements:**